maritimeconnectivity/management-portal-pages/README.md

 # management-portal-pages
-GitHub pages for management portal of public-demonstrator environment
+GitHub pages for management portal of public-demonstrator environment.